hugoalh/deno-lint-rules/docs/rules/no-duplicate-set-types.md

 Forbid duplicate types when [intersection][typescript-operator-intersection] or [union][typescript-operator-union].

-[Intersection][typescript-operator-intersection] or [union][typescript-operator-union] multiple same types is a bad practice, cause confusion, and cause TypeScript Language Server consume more resources, which have the same effect as single same type.
+[Intersection][typescript-operator-intersection] or [union][typescript-operator-union] multiple same types is a bad practice, cause confusion, and cause TypeScript Language Server consume more resources, which have the same effect as single same type, possibly not intended and is mergeable.

 ## 🔧 Options